comit-network/RFCs/RFC-007-SWAP-Ethereum-basic.md

 To be notified of the redeem event, both parties SHOULD watch the blockchain for `contract_address` emitting the `Redeemed()` log.
 If Ethereum is the `beta_ledger` (see [RFC003](./RFC-003-SWAP-basic.md#execution-phase)), then the funder MUST watch for such a log, extract the `secret` from the transaction receipt and continue the protocol.
 In this case, Bob MUST NOT watch for a transaction sent to `contract_address` with the `secret` as `data`.
-If he does this, he will miss learning the `secret` if the contract is redeemed by a call from another contract (rather than from a transaction).
+This would be insufficient, because he would miss learning the `secret` if the contract is redeemed by a call from another contract (rather than from a transaction).

 ### Refund